s0urceGG/encrypt-and-decrypt/README.md

 # Encrypt and Decrypt
 This is a simple Python script that allows to encrypt and decrypt text.
-## Possible improvements
+## To-improve list
-Make all ascii characters convertible using string.printable
+[] Make all ascii characters convertible using string.printable [] Export result to txt file